ramoncardias/rs-lmto-asa/README.md

 # RS-LMTO-ASA

+This is a project that has the goal to rewrite the RS-LMTO-ASA code as a OBB modern fortran, using namelists as inputs.
+This project is inspired by well known electronic structure codes like Quantum Espresso and DyNaMol.
+It is a not yet finished project.
+For the full functioning code, please visit https://gitlab.com/aibman/rslmto.

 The RS-LMTO-ASA code is an ab initio code based on Linear Muffin-tin Orbitals within the Atomic Sphere Approximation.
 Instead of solving the eigenvalue problem by diagonalization, RS-LMTO-ASA uses the Haydock recursion method to calculate the local density of states in real-space.